Founding HERO Keyboard

 An early version of HERO, which I was calling the "Thumbprint Keyboard" at the time.

-So while my wife baked in the sun on our kid-free vacation, I sat in the nearby shade designing HERO (which I was calling the Thumbprint keyboard for awhile, because early versions had more of a thumbprint pattern instead of HERO's circular rings).
+So while my wife baked in the sun on our kid-free vacation, I sat in the nearby shade designing HERO (which I was calling the Thumbprint keyboard at first, because early versions had more of a thumbprint pattern instead of HERO's circular rings).

 Cardboard cutouts used for early A-B keyboard speed tests.